blog-icon

 Alt attribute (or tag) for images

-Google likes to understand what an image depicts.
+Google likes to understand what an image depicts and how it relates to the surrounding content.
 Systems that do not display images like to display some alternative explanatory text – which is where “alt” comes from.
 It’s used in image attributes such as:

 <img src="beach-scene,jpg" alt="A beautiful beach with white sand and green palm trees” . . .>

 Naturally, the image should be relevant to your page topic and therefore it should be quite natural to include a keyword here.
-Alt attributes are good SEO and can also help rank in Google images.
+Alt attributes are effective SEO and can also help rank in Google images, which can drive additional organic traffic to your website.

 Summary: meta tag stuffing